 Chevron's customers include organizations such as heavy industry firms, utility companies, airlines, and car-driving consumers.
 The company sells crude oil, natural gas, and natural gas liquids from its producing operations under a variety of contractual arrangements.
 In addition, Chevron also makes third-party purchases and sales of crude oil, natural gas, and natural gas liquids in connection with its trading activities.
 The company markets an extensive line of lubricant and coolant products under product names such as Havoline, Delo, Meropa, Rando, Clarity, Taro, and Ursa in the US and Chevron, Texaco, and Caltex brands worldwide.

-Chevron's cash position is recovering after it fell sharply in 2014-17, ending 2018 $4.5 billion higher at $10.5 billion.
-The company's operations generated $30.6 billion, while investing activities used $12.3 billion and financing activities used $13.7 billion.
-Chevron's main cash uses in 2018 were capital expenditures, long-term debt repayments, and dividends.
+Chevron's cash on hand fell slightly during 2019 ending the year $3.6 billion lower at $6.9 billion.
+The company's operations generated $27.3 billion, while investing activities used $11.5 billion and financing activities used $19.8 billion.
+Chevron's main cash uses in 2019 were capital expenditures, long-term debt repayments, and dividends.

 Mergers and Acquisitions